-Clarence Jones currently has six books available in both print and e-book versions:
+Clarence Jones currently has seven books available in both print and e-book versions:

 All can be accessed, with complete Tables of Contents and the ability to read an internal section (free) from the Home Page of this website.